GraphicsMonster/ADITYA-U_magnetic_field_simulations/README.md

 ## Overview

-This repository contains my work on simulating plasma behaviour and magnetic field in the ADITYA-U tokamak at IPR, Gandhinagar.
+This repository contains my work on simulating plasma behaviour and magnetic field in the ADITYA-U tokamak at IPR, Gandhinagar as a part of my research project.

 ## Organization
 The repository contains several folders as given below with brief descriptions about their function and code.